damianhakert/damianhakert.github.io/source/handbook/benefits/index.md

 If you already have current group medical coverage, you may choose to waive or opt out of TriNet's group health benefits.
 If you choose to waive health coverage, you will receive a $300.00 monthly benefit allowance and will still be able to enroll in optional plans and flexible spending accounts.

-### Basic Life Insurance & AD&D
+### Basic Life Insurance & AD&D<a name="basic-life-ins"></a>

-TriNet offers company­paid basic life and accidental death and dismemberment (AD&D) plans.
+TriNet offers company ­paid basic life and accidental death and dismemberment (AD&D) plans.
 The Company pays for basic life insurance coverage valued at $20,000, which includes an equal amount of AD&D coverage.

 ### Group Long­-Term Disability Insurance